basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 If the important state lives in a database behind a web UI, I cannot review it in a pull request.
 If I change something while debugging, I cannot guarantee the change made it back into the source of truth.
 And if I let an AI agent help me, imperative systems become even more uncomfortable: an agent can run a hundred commands, succeed, and leave behind a system that nobody can reproduce.
+For the NAS specifically, that basically meant I did not dare touch the machine with an AI agent at all.

 NixOS is different.
 The diff is the state.